 "Sorry, Emmett.
 You know it's a once in a lifetime deal, and you already cashed in three years ago."

 "Yeah, yeah, I get it.
-You just want to get back to your empty nest and start…what are you going to do anyways?
+You just want to get back to your empty nest and start…what are you going to do anyway?
 No more high school football games, golf matches, cupcake baking…"

-I catch Dad giving Mom a secret little wink.
+I catch Dad giving Mom a not-so-secret little wink.
 "Well, it will be awfully boring without you two, that's for sure.
-We'll probably pick up a new hobby to occupy us- jigsaw puzzles, stamp collecting, chess, something exciting."
+We'll probably pick up a new hobby to occupy us—jigsaw puzzles, stamp collecting, chess, something exciting."

 "Don't worry about us, we'll be okay," Mom says.
 Despite her words, I see that she's getting teary.
 Dad pulls her toward me, and the two of them surround me in a tight hug.